We've covered everything you need to know for this memory chapter to smash your exams.

 Aim: To investigate how bees communicate the location of a food source to each other.

 Study design: A field experiment was conducted in real-world settings.
 The participants, in this experiment, were the honeybees.
 Von Frisch still manipulates the independent variable, but there is limited control of extraneous variables.

 Method: Food sources for a hive of bees were created by placing glass containers of sugar-water at different locations.

-A hive with glass sides was used so that the bees behaviour could be easily monitored.
-When the bees visited the sugar-water containers to feed, they were marked with tiny spots of different coloured paints to easily identify them when they returned back to the glass-hive.
+A hive with glass sides was used so that the behaviour of the bees could be easily monitored.
+When the bees visited the sugar-water containers to feed, they were marked with tiny spots of different coloured paints to easily identify them when they returned back to the glass hive.

 The researchers then observed and recorded their behaviour and movements upon returning to the hive after visiting the food source.

 Results: The bees were observed to be making different movements that appeared to depend on how far away the food source was from the hive.
 For example, when the food source was no further than a 100 metres from the hive, the bees did a round dance (picture A) by turning rapidly in circles to the right and then left.

 When the food source was moved further away, the bees performed a tail-wagging dance (picture B), moving forward in a straight line while wagging their abdomens from side to side, before turning in a circle towards the left.
 This was then followed by the bees moving straight forward again before turning in a circle towards the right.
 This pattern of behaviour was repeated a number of times.